carlTob/RockPaperScissorAPI/README.md

 # RockPaperScissorAPI

 # Run the server
+Clone this repo.

-Locate the main folder and run the following command below:
+Enter the main folder and run the following command below:

 ./mvnw spring-boot:run